Anger Management Strategies For Teenagers

 Having consequences for certain actions can be a great incentive to keep a teenager from acting out, and paired with the realization that each action has consequences, it may make it easier for them to realize the gravity of the situation.
 When they've had experience thinking before acting, teenagers may gain more experience implementing coping skills and expressing anger healthily and effectively.

-Find a creative or physical outlet for anger
+Find creative coping techniques or physical outlets for anger

 We often attribute some of the best works of art to artists who put their raw emotions into the piece.
 Anger can make for truly evocative pieces, and teenagers can channel their anger into something creative to better work through and process it.